php-tuf/composer-integration/README.md

 This plugin should currently only be used for testing, development and feedback. *Do NOT use in production for secure downloads!!*

+For testing this plugin for the purposes of evaluating it in the context of the Drupal Automatic Updates initiative, please use https://github.com/php-tuf/drupal-project

 ## Overview

 The plugin examines `composer` type repositories.
 For any that contain an additional key `tuf`, it invokes PHP-TUF